-This topic provides answers to some frequently asked questions about the backup and restoration features of PolarDB for MySQL clusters.
+This topic answers frequently asked questions about the backup and recovery features of PolarDB for MySQL.

 Backup

-How are the physical size and the logical size of backups calculated?
+How are the physical and logical sizes of backups calculated?

-PolarDB uses two metrics to measure the size of backups: the logical size of each backup (② in the following figure) and the physical size of all backups (① in the following figure).
+PolarDB uses two metrics to measure backup size: the logical size of each backup (② in the following figure) and the physical size of all backups (① in the following figure).

-Logical size: the size of the data (data and logs) at a snapshot checkpoint time (③ in the following figure).
+Logical size: The data volume (data and logs) at a snapshot checkpoint time (③ in the following figure).

-Physical size: the size of the backup snapshot chain.
-PolarDB uses an incremental snapshot chain mechanism for backups.
-Each snapshot in the chain represents the state of the data at a specific point in time.
-When a data block is modified, the system retains a historical version of the data block in a snapshot.
-The data on the snapshot chain is reduced only when the earlier snapshots expire.
+Physical size: The size of the backup snapshot chain.
+PolarDB uses an incremental snapshot chain for backups.
+This mechanism retains the snapshot state at each point in time.
+When a data block is modified, the system keeps the historical version of the data block for the snapshot.
+The data on the snapshot chain decreases only when earlier snapshots expire.

-Example: A cluster has 100 GB of data.
-The system performs level-1 backup/data backup once a day.
-The backup retention period is three days.
+Example: Assume a cluster has 100 GB of data.
+A level-1 backup/data backup is performed once a day, and the retention period is 3 days.

 Date